 Further reading

 Nothing beats the pump you get from a great bicep workout.
-That’s why you’re known for wearing cut-offs everywhere and anywhere they’ll let you show off those sweet pythons.But blasting out the same tired dumbbell curl variations can get monotonous, so it’s useful to make sure you’re switching the script every now and again to inspire new growth and keep the gains a-coming.That’s why Certified Personal Trainer (CPT) and Garage Gym Reviews’ very own Kate Meier is sharing her top picks for the best biceps exercises. » Read more about: A Personal Trainer Shares the Best Biceps Workout for a Huge Pump and Strong Arms » Read more
+That’s why you’re known for wearing cut-offs everywhere and anywhere they’ll let you show off those sweet pythons.But blasting out the same tired dumbbell curl variations can get monotonous, so it’s useful to make sure you’re switching the script every now and again to inspire new growth and keep the gains a-coming.That’s why Certified Personal Trainer (CPT) and Garage Gym Reviews’ very own Kate Meier is sharing her top picks for the best biceps exercises. » Read more about: 8 Exercises For Stronger Arms and The Best Biceps Workout, From A CPT » Read more